MubashirHu/enel-452/assignment1/README.md

 After every '\n' newline, the result of the computation is shown.
 After which another entry will be shown.

 Note:
-As requirements for this assignment the error messages are sent to stdout instead of stderr but the prompts are sent to stderr.
+-As requirements for this assignment the error messages are sent to stdout instead of stderr but the prompts are sent to stderr.

+-Chatgbt was used for the makefile.